 Q: How Much Does LASIK Cost?

-A: At Louisiana Eye & Laser, we believe everyone deserves clear, crisp vision.
+A: At Louisiana Eye & Laser Center, we believe everyone deserves clear, crisp vision.
 We have made blade-free LASIK affordable by offering 0% interest and financing options that fit almost any budget.
 Please ask about your financing options during your free LASIK consultation.